johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <LayerInfo type={["polygon"]} buffer={4} /> }}

-This layer is for landuse / landcover polygons that should be drawn above the [#water](#water) layer.
+This layer is for landuse / landcover polygons that your style should draw above the [#water](#water) layer.

 #### Classes